ALTERNATOR GEN LAMP CIRCUIT MODIFICATION

 3. You will need a 25 to 35 watt soldering iron with a reasonable sized tip which has a bit of mass, so you can solder quickly.
 In general do not use a soldering gun or pistol, they are too difficult for to use.

 4. Use 60/40 solder, the most common rosin core type, or the also common 37/63 which may be marked 63/37.
 Use solder of about 1/16” diameter (.032” is common) which will have plenty of hidden flux in the center of the solder.
 I suggest NOT using ultra-thin solder, as that has too little flux, and is harder to use for amateurs, takes a bit longer to do the soldering job, and you don't want lengthy heating.
 You could also coat the bright shiny soldering area with a wee dab of rosin flux.
-The soldering iron tip should be cleaned just immediately before the soldering, and the tip well-tinned with solder after the cleaning.
+The soldering iron tip should be cleaned less than a minute before the soldering, and the tip well-tinned with solder after the tip cleaning.
 Apply some solder to the tip, then put the tip on the wire/trace to be soldered, add a bit more solder and finish the job.
 Hold the wire in place if you have to, to avoid any movement until the solder cools a few seconds.
 Do the complete soldering in a 2 to 3 seconds.

 DO NOT use acid core solder.

 5. IF using an LED, they are polarity sensitive, so you must install the LED in the correct direction.
 If you install it in the wrong direction, it will not light up with the ignition ON, and engine not yet started.
 LED’s polarities will be on their package, but it is hard for laypeople, sometimes, to determine which side of the pod socket the + and – sides of the LED connect to.
 Since there are differences between instrument pods and /5 bucket, etc., I have not given specifics here on how to determine which lead of the LED goes where; but a voltmeter will show, ignition on, the polarity.
-Since 12 volt LED’s are unlikely to be damaged by installing them backwards.
-So, if your LED does not light up, reverse the leads.
+Since 12 volt LED’s are unlikely to be damaged by installing them backwards, if your LED does not light up, reverse its leads.

 04/11/2003: add .htm title; edit for clarity, add information on snail spring bottoming, etc.